Organic Dairy Farms

 Expanding Organic Milk Suppliers

-Straus Family Creamery currently buys certified organic, non-GMO verified milk from eight certified organic family farms in Northern California: the two Tresch family dairy farms, the Hughes, Correia, Brazil, Silacci, and Mendoza dairies, and Cypress Lane Ranch, ensuring an adequate supply of certified organic dairy products of exceptional quality.
+Straus Family Creamery currently buys certified organic, non-GMO verified milk from 12 certified organic family farms in Northern California: the two Tresch family dairy farms, the Hughes, Correia, Brazil, Silacci, Mendoza, and Silva dairies, plus Drakes View Dairy, JJ’s Family Dairy, and Cypress Lane Ranch, ensuring an adequate supply of certified organic dairy products of exceptional quality.
 This relationship strengthens the community of family farms in Marin and Sonoma Counties by providing stable pricing as well as strong personal alliance with each milk supplier.